-Staunton Music Festival has always had a mission to present a compelling mix of music from the past 600 years to show those works in new and interesting relations.
+Staunton Music Festival's mission has always been to present a compelling mix of music from the past 600 years and to show those works in new and interesting relations.
 To further that goal, we developed "Perspectives", a series of short videos that will take you deeper inside the music we perform.
-Videos will feature SMF performers, composers, and historians sharing their insights about the music, recollections about specific performances they have given at the festival, and broader historical context in which music is created.
+Videos feature SMF performers, composers, and historians sharing insights about music, recollections about specific performances they have given at the festival, and the broader historical context in which music is created.

-Each "Perspective" video will include links to related content from our video archive, including full concert performances.
+Each "Perspective" video will include links to related content from our archives, including full concert performances available on the Festival's YouTube channel.
 All videos are available for viewing at any time, so explore at your leisure!

 OVERVIEW: Carsten Schmidt and Jason Stell introduce the new Perspectives Video Series, which seeks to provide a deeper appreciation for the music and the people who perform at Staunton Music Festival.